 - Applicants who transfer prerequisite courses from another accredited institution must have their credits evaluated by the Admissions Office prior to the application deadline.

 - Applicants must take a pre-nursing test, TEAS V, which can be taken at Atlantic Cape and is administered by the Testing Office.
 This test must be taken within three years of applying to the Nursing Program.
-Call (609)343-5099 or (609)463-3775 for information or email email@example.com
+Call (609)343-5099 or (609)463-3775 or request information by e-mail at email@example.com.

 The TEAS V, with a score of 58.7 or higher, is required for admission to the Nursing program.
 The TEAS V is a general, comprehensive assessment tool, which evaluates several areas.
 These include basic mathematics skills, reading comprehension, learning style, social interaction and stress level profile.
 Applicants may retest ONCE per year after a 30-day time period has lapsed.
 This policy applies no matter where you take the test.
 Students must have completed at least two Nursing prerequisite courses with a grade of ‘C’ or better before taking the TEAS V.

 When all criteria have been met, applicants must submit their credentials to the Admissions Office with the completed Nursing Program Admissions Application form.
-Credentials must be presented by June 1 for admission to the program the following fall.
+All required credentials must be presented by June 1 to be considered for admission to the program which begins in the fall for selected students.
 Only completed applications will be accepted.
 For more information, contact the Admissions Office at (609)343-4922 or 463-4774, ext.
 4922.

 Selection Process for the Nursing Program